-Regardless of policy, reports to TPI indicate that placement in segregation due to immediate endangerment seldom considers any other options outside segregation, often involuntary.
-This practice in effect serves to punish persons for reporting endangerment, in turn discouraging reporting.
-Concerning high risk of sexual victimization that is not imminent but may be an ongoing risk due to a person's presentation or other factors, TDCJ often fails to separate persons who repeatedly experience sexual violence at multiple facilities, nearly always claiming a unit transfer will solve the issues.
+Regardless of policy, reports to TPI indicate that placement in segregation due to high risk or immediate endangerment related to sexual violence seldom considers any other options outside segregation, often involuntary.
+This practice in effect serves to punish persons for reporting endangerment and to discourage reporting.
+Concerning high risk of sexual victimization that is not imminent but may be an ongoing risk due to a person's presentation or other factors, TDCJ often fails to appropriately screen them for that risk even after they experience sexual violence at multiple facilities, yet staff often segregate these persons-often involuntarily-for sometimes weeks or even months in housing not covered by this audit.